Managing Licensed Members on the Enterprise Admin Dashboard

 A member’s license can be revoked at any time by deactivating their account using the “Deactivate” button in the “Members” tab.

-Once deactivated, the member will no longer be considered a licensed member and will not have access to any teams or boards that belong to your Enterprise.
+Once deactivated, the member will no longer be considered a licensed member and will not have access to any Workspaces or boards that belong to your Enterprise.

 At the time of deactivation, any active SSO sessions related to your Enterprise’s Identity Provider will be terminated and the user will be logged out.